One of the most popular wealth concepts that I developed in the past was to explain to you the concept of owning wealth machines.

 Sustainable Success requires Knowledge, Wisdom and Facts

-I received many queries during personal wealth mentoring, friends and family whether certain stocks are good dividend stock.
+I received many queries during my many years of personal wealth mentoring, friends and family whether certain stocks are good dividend stocks.

-When you ask them what they are buying and why they purchase, they have no idea what they are buying!
+When I ask them what they are buying and why they purchase, they have no idea what they are buying!

-The level of explanation also leave me with the conclusion that they do not have some of the basic critical know-how of building wealth with these instruments.
+The level of explanation also leaves me with the conclusion that they do not have some of the basic critical know-how of building wealth with these instruments.

 Some examples of basic know-hows for some financial instruments are: